yurymoura/yurymoura/ReadMe.md

-<h1 align="left">Computer Science graduate and developer focused on building solutions that are technically solid and user-centered.
+<h1 align="justify">Computer Science graduate and developer focused on building solutions that are technically solid and user-centered.
 Experienced across the full stack from front-end features to back-end services and integrations.</h1>

 ###